 bomb whereupon a whale breaks water.
 Weather cancels other missions.

-SOUTH PACIFIC (Thirteenth Air Force) AA positions and the airfield area at Munda are pounded by B-17s, B-26s, P-39s and P-40s.
+SOUTH PACIFIC (Thirteenth Air Force) Munda Airfield and AA positions are pounded by B-17s, B-26s, P-39s and P-40s.

 SOUTHWEST PACIFIC (Fifth Air Force) B-17s bomb

 shipping and wharf facilities at Rabaul.
 B-24s, operating individually, bomb the runway at Gasmata Airfield and attack a transport vessel in Open Bay.
 A-20s strafe and bomb Lae and the area around Mubo in the